f0ska/symfony-docker/Readme.md

 `docker-compose up -d`

-_If you familiar with docker - you know what to do.
-If not - just learn :)_
+_If you familiar with docker - you probably know what to do_

 ## Step 2: Install Symfony
 Run the command, just copy/past: